Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Simulations for the Linear Regression Estimator

 \subsection{The Three Strategies in Different Settings}

-We first simulate a case of $n=100$ and $p=10$ where the entries of $\X$ are standard normal realizations.
+We first simulate a case where $n=100$ and $p=10$ where the entries of $\X$ are standard normal realizations.
 We begin with $\allocspacebase$ of size $S=25,000$ sampled from BCRD.
-The baseline imbalance are given in Fig~\ref{fig:baseline_imbalances}.
+The baseline imbalances are given in Figure~\ref{fig:baseline_imbalances}.
 It is the job of our algorithms to threshold this distribution at $a_*$ to optimize the tail of estimator MSE.

-For the linear estimator, we run Algorithm~\ref{alg:master} to find the optimal threshold for many settings and plot the 95\% tail criterion over $a$ in Figure~\ref{fig:all_methods_norm_laplace_t2}.

-There are many takeaways from this illustration.
-First, the criterion as a function of $a$ appears long and flat from BCRD (where $a \approx 1$) until relatively restricted strategies (where $a \approx 0.1$) for all strategies and settings.
-This means the gains to MSE of the estimator due to improving imbalance a priori are small when a posteriori covariate adjustment is employed.
-However, it does recommend a fair degree of rerandomization however small the benefits.

-The three tail strategies of Sections~\ref{subsec:est_Q_provide}, \ref{subsec:est_Q_normality} and \ref{subsec:est_Q_approx} are shown in green, red and blue where the exact strategy was simulated with 1,000 standard normal draws for each $a$ and the tail approximation used $\kappa_z=0$ (paralleling the Gaussian setting).
-The $a_*$'s found by the two approximations are nearly identical meaning the gaussian tail approximation is close to the sum of scaled chi-squared approximation of Hall-Buckey-Eagleson.
-The $a_*$ from the exact is a little bit larger.
-This can be due to the inaccuracy of the approximations and sampling variation in the exact strategy (even with smoothing attempting to attenuate it).
-Given the flatness of the relative tail criterion in this region, this small difference will not effect MSE performance.